Universal-Omega/SimpleBlogPage/README.md

 - CreateBlogPost has been changed to create blog posts under Blog:username/blogposttitle rather than Blog:blogposttitle.
 - The URL Blog:[username] has been hijacked to display a list of all of the user&#x27;s posts in order of time created with the showUserPosts function
 - Pages with titles of the form Blog:[username] are not treated as blog posts, in fact they are hidden completely and cannot be viewed normally
-- The newly created SimpleBlogPage.php enable subpages for the NS_BLOG namespace.

 Quality of life improvements / pessimizations: